Bryvn01/EasyCart/README.md

 ## 🔄 Migration from Django

-If you're migrating from the old Django backend:
+If you're migrating from the old Django or Node.js backend:

 1. **Read**: [DJANGO_DEPRECATION_NOTICE.md](DJANGO_DEPRECATION_NOTICE.md)
 2. **Export data**: Use Django's dumpdata if needed
-3. **Import to MongoDB**: Create migration script or manually re-create products
+3. **Import to PostgreSQL**: Use Django ORM or fixtures
-4. **Update frontend**: Already configured for Node.js backend
+4. **Update frontend**: Ensure API URLs point to Django backend
 5. **Test thoroughly**: Ensure all features work

 ## 🤝 Contributing